 Have a plan to get the word out about your new restaurant.
 Take advantage of social media marketing, and look into joining restaurant coalitions so you can work with other restaurateurs to cross-promote your businesses.
 Many cities promote local businesses, so join a chamber of commerce and participate in food festivals to get the word out.

 Before you can open your restaurant, you need to apply for the proper licenses and permits.
-There may be several inspections you must pass before you can begin operations.
+You may need to pass several inspections before you can begin operations.
 Reach out to your city government to find out what you need for your restaurant.
 You also must consider state and federal requirements, so do your homework long before you set a date for your grand opening.

 The type of customers you want to attract will affect the kind of restaurant you operate.
 It’s important to consider the income level, age and lifestyle of your ideal customer persona.
-For instance, do you want to attract customers that typically take their time while eating?
+For instance, do you want to attract customers who typically take their time while eating?
 Will your target audience be willing to travel to the restaurant?
 How much money will they be willing to pay for their meal?
-Is your target customer available in the early morning, late evening and/or at any time during the month?
+Is your target customer available in the early morning, late evening and/or anytime during the month?

 Once you know the answers to these questions, you will have a clearer vision of the type of restaurant you want to own, as well as the menu, price range and decor.

-The perfect software for your business can minimize the chance that human error will hinder the growth of your business.
+The perfect software for your business can minimize the chance that human error will hinder your business’s growth.
 Everyday tasks, such as completing transactions and managing your staff, can be streamlined to let you focus on the big picture.